 Are there opportunities for me to join College Bound after graduating from high school?

-Yes, students who have recently graduated high school but have not yet attended college are eligible to receive support services through College Bound if they plan to attend the Forest Park campus of St. Louis Community College.
-If you’re interested in receiving services please visit the sign up portion of our website.
+Yes!
+Students who have recently graduated high school but have not yet attended college are eligible to receive support services through College Bound if they plan to attend the Forest Park campus of St. Louis Community College or Ranken Technical Community College.
+If you’re interested in receiving services please visit the Apply section of our website.

 What is College Bound like?

 Our classes and workshops are interesting and fun.
-We want people to learn by being active and curious.
-Interaction and exploration are big; lectures are short.
+Interaction and exploration are big, lectures are short, AND we have snacks!